 However, he reminded me that sometimes you have to create your own opportunities, build a space for what you want and invest time into it.
 He said something that stuck with me – ‘you always have something to give’.
 And he was right.
-Regardless of what qualifications you have, how far you are on your journey to where you want to be or the tools you have been given to make a change with, you always have something to give.
+Regardless of the qualifications you have, how far you are on your journey to where you want to be or the tools you have been given to make a change with, you always have something to give.
 So this is my something.
 I am committed to shedding a light on human trafficking and modern slavery.
 My hope is for it to be eradicated, for those victims who are treated as slaves to have the freedom they desire and I want others to be aware of this fight.
 So I have created a space where I can share this passion and hopefully encourage others to join the fight against human trafficking and modern slavery.
 It is prevalent in most industries such as food, fashion and technology.
 We use products every day that are tainted with this crime so it is a fight that affects us all.

 This will be a space where you can find all things related to modern slavery – general information, articles on current issues, updates on the law, poetry, and in the future, films.
 I realised that not enough people know about the scale of modern slavery and all its forms, from human trafficking to forced labour to sexual exploitation and organ trafficking among others.
 I would be doing an injustice to all those held in slavery if I didn’t use my voice and the tools I have to publicise this crime and help to bring change.

-I am hoping that this is the start of something great and I am hopeful that this platform will at least inform others about modern slavery and what we can all do to help.
+I am hoping that this is the start of something great.
+I am hopeful that this platform will at least inform others about modern slavery and what we can all do to help.
 The first is talking about it.
 The more we talk about it, the more people will know about it.
 The more people know about it, the more attainable effective change is and I truly believe this change can happen.

 So welcome to World Without Traffick!
 The blog will be fully up and running from January 2018 so look out for more posts in the new year and join the fight.